 Bereavement happens to us all at some point in our lives.
-Mostly we expect it to be later on in life, where we have an idea that we are going to be faced by loss, yet for many people the experience of loss is not like this.
-For some it is sudden and unexpected, and for others, even though they know their loved one is dying, when it happens it comes as a great shock.
+For some it is sudden and unexpected, and even for those who know their loved one is dying it can come as a great shock.

 Coping with bereavement

 There has been a wealth of literature written on grief by grief therapists, psychologists, psychiatrists, and all sorts of people in public life who have personal experience of loss.
 These accounts are a rich source of help to many.
 We will attempt to highlight some of the feelings, thoughts and behaviours that many people experience in their grief.

 C.S.
 Lewis in his book A Grief Observed, writing about the death of his wife, says: